MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 In addition to creating a TeamsVoiceApplicationsPolicy and assigning it to users, a user must also be assigned as an [Authorized user](aa-cq-authorized-users.md) to at least one auto attendant or call queue.

-If the user is assigned a voice application policy and is not assigned as an Authorized user to any auto attendants or call queues, the user can't perform the actions described in [Voice applications policy settings](#voice-applications-policy-settings).
+A user must be assigned as an Authorized user to at least one auto attendant or call queue, and must be assigned a voice applications policy in order to perform the actions described in [Voice applications policy settings](#voice-applications-policy-settings).

-The reverse is also true.
-If the user is assigned as an Authorized user any auto attendants or call queues but is not assigned a voice application policy, the user can't perform the actions you delegate.

 To learn more about the different ways that you can assign policies to users, see [Assign policies to your users in Teams](policy-assignment-overview.md).